product-science/docs/docs/cloudcost/integration/integration.md

 If you need to analyze several instances, the agent should be attached to all of them.
 The same URL, application name, and token can be used for each instance.

+## Configuration

+All further CodeTuner configuration will be done automatically based on your application's static and dynamic analysis.